dvig14/Devops/README.md

 ### 🔬 Steps to Break It

-1. **Assumption:** You’ve already started the MinIO server, created the S3 bucket, and initialized Terraform.
+**1. Assumption:** You’ve already started the MinIO server, created the S3 bucket, and initialized Terraform.

    - This provisions your VM and stores state in MinIO.
    - Terraform tracks all resources.